An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Hypothesis Testing and Multiple-Network Normality

-then $\p\left[| T_{n,d_0,m}| > C\right] \to 1$ for any constant $C> 0$. \end{theorem} The authors also determine other more general conditions on $m$ such that asymptotic normality holds.
-The centering in \cref{thm:rirs} reflects the fact that $\hat E^{(d_0)}$ contains information from the low-rank matrix in it when $d_0 < d$ as exhibited by the appearance of the eigenvalues $\lambda_k$ for $d_0 + 1 \leq k \leq d$.
-Specialized to the setting of a full-rank stochastic blockmodel, their results enable accurately estimating the number of communities $K$; namely, the series of sequential tests $d_0= 1, 2, \dots, d_{\max}$ will asymptotically reject at a fixed level $\alpha$ unless $d = d_0$.
+The authors also determine more general conditions on $m$ such that asymptotic normality holds.
+The centering in \cref{thm:rirs} reflects the fact that $\hat E^{(d_0)}$ contains information from the low-rank matrix when $d_0 < d$, as exhibited by the appearance of the eigenvalues $\lambda_k$ for $d_0 + 1 \leq k \leq d$.
+Specialized to the setting of full-rank stochastic blockmodels, their results enable accurately estimating the number of communities $K$, namely the sequential testing procedure $d_0 = 1, 2, \dots, d_{\max}$ asymptotically rejects the null hypothesis at a fixed level $\alpha$ unless $d = d_0$.

-\citet{han_universal_2019} tests whether the rank of $P$ is $d_0$, but it does not include a goodness-of-fit test for specific submodels such as testing for stochastic blockmodel goodness-of-fit. \citet{lei_goodness--fit_2016} proposes a test specifically designed for stochastic blockmodels by estimating the matrix $E$ using the estimated communities and then considers taking the largest eigenvalue of an appropriately rescaled version.
-Using techniques from random matrix theory, the author shows the associated null limiting distribution is Tracy--Widom, but \citet{han_universal_2019} points out that this test empirically performs poorly for sparser graphs.
-While the asymptotic distribution in \citet{lei_goodness--fit_2016} is not asymptotically Gaussian and hence somewhat beyond the scope of this paper, it highlights some of the fundamental difficulties of devising principled statistical methodology for statistical network analysis: statistical theory for network hypothesis testing is significantly affected by associated asymptotic theory. \citet{han_universal_2019} relies on the limit theory developed in \citet{fan_asymptotic_2020}, which in particular require that the sparsity satisfies $n\rho_n = \omega(n^{\eta})$ for some $\eta > 0$.
+The paper \citet{han_universal_2023} tests whether the rank of $P$ is $d_0$ but does not include a goodness-of-fit test for specific submodels such as testing for stochastic blockmodelness.
+Earlier, \citet{lei_goodness--fit_2016} proposes a test specifically designed for stochastic blockmodels by estimating the matrix $E$ using the estimated communities and then computing the largest eigenvalue of an appropriately rescaled version.
+The associated limiting null distribution is shown to be Tracy--Widom, though \citet{han_universal_2023} points out that this test empirically performs poorly for sparser graphs.
+Similarly, \citet{wang_likelihood-based_2017} studies a likelihood-based approach for model selection, though their focus is on estimation (not hypothesis testing).

+The related work \citet{zhang_adjusted_2023} proposes a goodness-of-fit test for degree-corrected stochastic blockmodels under the assumption that entries of $A$ are Poisson random variables.
+This work leverages high-dimensional asymptotics for testing multinomials to establish that their proposed test statistic converges in distribution to a Gaussian random variable under the null hypothesis that there are $K$ communities.
+Again, while the considerations there somewhat outside the scope of this survey, the analysis therein showcases how network asymptotics can differ significantly from classical asymptotics, as demonstrated through the interplay between sample size ($n$), sparsity $(\rho_n)$, and other model parameters including $K$.